snehilvj/dmc-docs/docs/dashprops/functions-as-props.md

 };
 ```

+See this example in the [Slider Control Label](/components/slider#control-label) section.

 ### Passing Extra Options

-If you want to customize behavior from Python — for example, choose Celsius or Fahrenheit — you can pass an `options`
-dictionary to the JavaScript function.
-This makes your function flexible without rewriting it for every variation.
+You can pass extra options from Python to customize how the JavaScript function behaves:

 .py
 ```python